raderp841/quizip/README.md

 #	After that - Min V Product.
 Get it off the ground.

 # Created branch of Develop.
 Lets create all of our feature branches off of Develop

+# 12/16/2018 Not a whole lot going on.
+This could be a big case of 'I dont know what'